YanWittmann/launch-anything/doc/runtime-tile-plugins.md

 ```

 The first one installs the `launch-anything-application` module, which is required for the plugins to work.
 You will
-only have to perform this command once (per update of the launch-bar).
+only have to perform this command once (per release or plugin api change of the launch-bar).
 The other one builds the actual plugin.
-Now copy either the jar file (launch-anything-plugins-VERSION.jar) or the .class
+Now from the `target` directory, copy either the jar file
-file containing the plugin into the `res/plugins/la/plugin/` directory of your launch bar and restart/reload it.
+(`launch-anything-plugins-VERSION.jar`, rename it as you want) or the `.class`  file containing the plugin into the
+`res/plugins/la/plugin/` directory of your launch bar and restart/reload it.

 As an example, I will create a plugin that converts between feet and meters.
-So, I create a new file called `FeetToMeters.java` and I add the following code:
+So, I create a new file called `FeetToMeters.java` in the plugin module, and I add the following code:

 ```java
 package la.plugin;